 Since its construction was complete in 1870, this lighthouse has regally shone its beam from rugged Cape Blanco State Park.

 7 of 26

 Visitors can ascend the interior spiral staircase up to the lantern room to see the Fresnel lens up close and take in the perch's amazing views.

-A quintessential beach town with old-time flavor, Bandon is a must-visit.
-The town is known for its stunning beaches, home to otherwordly rock formations jutting out of the waves.
+A quintessential beach town with old-time flavor, Bandon is known for its stunning beaches, home to otherwordly rock formations jutting out of the waves.
 But it's also great for a nostalgic boardwalk stroll and a quaint collection of shops and eateries in Old Town.